bcc-code/bcc-design-documentation/docs/components/contributing.md

 - Has the component been **documented**?
 Is there a usage example?
 Make sure all different states are covered by a story.

 ## Building Vue components
+All components are built with Vue first, with the CSS library produced as an artifact of that process.
+This means that all the components have good examples in [Storybook](https://vue-components-storybook.developer.bcc.no).

 ### Adding a component
 Start by creating a new component:
 ```sh
 npm run create-component ComponentName
 ```
+This will also create a stories, test and CSS file for the component.

 Every component should be prefixed with `Bcc`, such as `BccButton`.
 This prevents clashes with local components and native HTML elements.

+Every component should have at least one story which shows the default state of the component.
+See also: [Writing Storybook stories](./writing-storybook-stories.md).

 ### Do's and Don'ts
 See also: [Writing Storybook stories](./writing-storybook-stories.md).